abarker/typped/doc/sphinx_docs/calculator_example.rst

 different number of arguments each time.
 This results in function overloading.
 Each overload can have a different evaluation function.
-In this case the two-place version takes an extra argument giving the base, like in the Python math library (which uses a default argument).
-The default base is e.
+In this case the two-place version takes an extra argument giving the base, like in the Python math library (which uses a default parameter value for the single-argument form).
+The default base is `e`.

 At this point we have a working calculator.
-The code up to here can be run to do basic operations.
-The next group of functions just add extra features to the calculator.
+The code up to this point can be run to do basic operations.
+The next groups of definitions just add extra features to the calculator.

 The previous function defined all the usual arithmetic functions, but it did not define the juxtaposition operator.
 This function defines the juxtaposition